 Inside: we need to uproot the story that happiness and struggle cannot coexist.
-That it’s one or the other so that we can allow for both, not in the same exact moment but within the same day or the same week.
-Or so that we can make space for the fullness of being awake and alive in this glorious, messy world.
+We can allow for both and make space for the fullness of being awake and alive in this glorious, messy world.
 This resource page includes 10 posts, an interview, and more resources to help you find happiness in the middle of this messy world.

 This week was hard.
 Like desperately wanting to anesthetize myself hard.